e-breuninger/terraform-provider-netbox/README.md

 To compile the provider, run `go install`.
 This will build the provider and put the provider binary in the `$GOPATH/bin` directory.

-To generate or update documentation, run `go generate`.
+To generate or update documentation, run `make docs`.

 In order to run the suite of unit tests, run `make test`.